lbb/lbb.github.io/content/posts/mirage-os.md

 ---

 This is a cross port from the mirgaeOS Blog.
-We have been on a hack retreat in Morocco to hack on an OCaml unikernel Operating System.
+We have been on a hack retreat in Morocco to work on an OCaml unikernel Operating System.
 Go to the official [mirageOS Blog](https://mirage.io/blog/2017-march-hackathon-roundup) to read more amazing articles.